maitraiyeevashistha/Loops_in_C_Plus_Plus/README.md

  - Use while loop to check entered password.

- - If incorrect, show menu:
+ - If incorrect,Retry.

-1. Retry.

-2. Change password.

-3. Forgot password.

-4. Exit.

 Sample Output:

-Enter your Email : abc@gmail.com.
+Enter your email : xyz@gmail.com
-Set your password: abc.
-Enter your password: abc.
+Enter the password : 547
-Incorrect password!
+Incorrect Password !
---- MENU ---
-1. Retry login.
-2. Change password.
-3. Forgot password.
-4. Exit.
-Enter choice: 1.
-Enter password: abcd.
-Login successful!
-Welcome to your portal.
+Enter the password : 123
+account unlocked !

 ---